data-science-ucsb/ds-website/blog/alumni-august2023.md

 ---
 <br/>
 Earlier this month, our data science club was fortunate to host a panel of alumni back on campus to share their experiences and provide advice to current students.
-We welcomed back five alumni:

 ### Our Alumni

 Talah Cummins
   - Senior Product Analyst @ Visa, Co-Founder at PoolUp
   - Supplies AI/ML solutions to products within Visa
   - UCSB Mathematics and Dance, 2019
   - USC MS in Business Analytics, 2022

 Phi Do
   - Data and Graphics Journalist @ LA Times
   - Writes code for data analysis, interviews, and designs stories
   - Created the data journalism section of the UCSB Daily Nexus

 Erik Vargas
   - Operations Research Analyst @ US NAVY
   - Forecasts and analyzes the Navy recruiting supply chain
   - UCSB Mathematics, 2015

 Maya Samet
   - Data Analyst @ Uber
   - Works closely with data engineers and analysts for internal reporting on the Uber customer support metrics systems
   - UCSB Statistics and Data Science

 Brian Lim
   - Software Engineer @ Amazon
   - Works on ground devices that communicate across space to bring internet to remote locations
   - Former president of UCSB Data Science Club

 David Campos
   - Data Scientist at Delta Emerald Ventures, a cannabis investment firm